afrl-quantum/gx3500-timing-generator/README.md

 ### CaptureSynchronizer

-`CaptureSynchronizer.bdf` implements a "capture synchronizer", which uses the captured signal as the clock on a flip-flop to produce a single-clock pulse in the synchronized domain when the capture signal experiences a rising-edge transition.
+`CaptureSynchronizer.bdf` implements a synchronous approximation of a "capture synchronizer".
+Rather than aynchronously trap a rising edge by using the input signal as the clock on a flip-flop (which Quartus intensely dislikes!), it synchronously detects the rising edge and uses it to trigger a 4-cycle pulse which is then transferred to the second clock domain and edge-detected down to a single-cycle pulse.

-**FIXME**: this should probably just use a state machine to stretch the input pulse and send it through a standard FFSynchronizer, rather than try to do asynchronous logic!
+The pulse duration is chosen as 4 cycles because 4 cycles at 100 MHz ensures greater than 1 cycle at 33 MHz.

 ### SamplingSynchronizer

 `SamplingSynchronizer.bdf` implements a bus-sampling synchronizer: it uses a capture synchronizer to synchronously capture a sample from a multi-wire bus, and then synchronizes the sampled values down to the lower-frequency output clock.

+_Note_: the SamplingSynchronizer does not actually guarantee bus integrity!
+It will get it right _most_ of the time, which is enough for the debug registers, but _not_ all of the time.

 ### Various `*.qip` files